DronRathore/QCache/README.md

 * Under Construction, mind your coding

-A modern era Memory Cache using nodejs technology
+A modern era Session Based Memory Cache using nodejs technology

 ## What is it?